 Reinforcement learning has been widely used for task scheduling in MEC since it can make continuous real-time decision-making.
 Tang et al. [36] investigate the channel model in the heterogeneous network and propose a novel deep RL-based algorithm to allocate radio resources in MEC dynamically.
 Qian et al. [37] apply a Deep Q-Network (DQN) method to solve the user cache optimization and base station cache optimization problems in MEC.
-Xiong et al. [38] propose a deep RL approach to minimize the long-term weighted sum of average completion time of jobs and the average number of requested resources.
-Xu et al.
+Xiong there is still no image m_2 on both nodes, so it is scheduled to node n_1 .
+When task k_1 is scheduled, layers l_2 and l_3 need to be downloaded, and the download cost is 2 + 2 = 4 MB.
+When task k_2 is scheduled, the layer l_6 is needed.
+As a result, the total download size is 4 + 20 = 24 MB.